AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 See the |GNAT Pro| Reference Manual for more details.

-Additionally, |GNATprove| can issue warnings as part of proof, on preconditions or postconditions that are always false, dead code after loops and unreachable branches in assertions and contracts.
+Additionally, |GNATprove| can issue warnings as part of proof, on preconditions or postconditions or pragma ``Assume`` that are always false, dead code after loops and unreachable branches in assertions and contracts.
 These warnings are not enabled by default, as they require calling a prover for each potential warning, which incurs a small cost (1 sec for each property thus checked).
 They can be enabled